emilyclairevoyant/Project4/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **_Conclusion_**

-This project combines KNN, SVD, DBSCAN, and neural networks to deliver a multi-faceted recommendation system.
+This project combines KNN, SVD, DBSCAN, SVC and neural networks to deliver a multi-faceted recommendation system.
 By addressing the cold-start problem with genre-based cosine similarity and leveraging collaborative and content-based filtering, the system provides robust personalized recommendations.
 Future work will focus on integrating strengths across models to improve scalability, precision, and user-centric design.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **_Credits_**